01 of 06

-We are going to show you effective ways to sanitize and remove odors from a used couch without store-bought cleaners.
-In some instances, you may need to resort to a stronger cleaner and carpet extractor if the stains you're working with are stubborn, which we'll also explain.Continue to 2 of 6 below.
+These are effective ways for sanitizing and removing odors from a used couch without store-bought cleaners.
+In some instances, you may need to resort to a stronger cleaner and carpet extractor if the stains you're working with are stubborn.Continue to 2 of 6 below.

 02 of 06

 What You Need

 Gather the following tools and supplies to clean your couch:

 - Baking soda